dmaust/DataScience-ML-Project/writeup.md

 ## [1] 0.9908
 ```

 The cross validation accuracy is greater than 99%, which should be sufficient for predicting the twenty test observations.
+This would imply we could achieve 99% classification accuracy on new data provided.
+One caveat exists that the new data must be collected and preprocessed in a manner consistent with the training data.

 # Results